EricElmoznino/distribution_clustering/README.md

 # Usage
-First, the directory structure of the data you wish to be clustered must be as follows:
+First, if you want to use the default `BaseDataset` class, the directory structure of the data you wish to be clustered must conform to the structure shown below.
+If another structure makes more sense for your purposes, you will need to sublass the `BaseDataset` class and reference your class in `save_dataset_features.py` and `cluster_dataset.py`.
 ```
 - <data_dir>
     - images